 Scope: House Of Secrets #92 and early issues of Vol. 1.

 Cooke, Jon B. “Swamp Thing.”
-Swampmen: The Muck-Monsters and their Makers.
-Ed.
-Jon B. Cooke and George Khoury.
-Spec. issue of Comic Book Creator (2014): 52+.
-Print.
+Swampmen: The Muck-Monsters and their Makers, special issue of Comic Book Creator, edited by Jon B. Cooke and George Khoury, no. 6, Nov.
+2014, pp. 52+.

 This article provides information about the early years of Swamp Thing, with quotes from Joe Orlando, Len Wein, and Bernie Wrightson.
 Topics covered include: the origin of the House of Secrets series; where the ideas for the story in HOS #92 came from; details of the photoshoot that was used as reference for the HOS illustrations; the success of this story and the transition to a Swamp Thing series; how the creative team worked, including some differing ideas as to the contribution of Joe Orlando; the response from Marvel who released Man-Thing at the same time; and more details about the planning and creation of early issues.
 Finally, some information about Arthur Suydam, who was offered the illustration job after Wrightson left.
 The article is accompanied by some draft pages and other rare Swamp Thing art including some by Suydam.
 The Wein and Wrightson quotes are included in longer interviews found elsewhere in this magazine.